Jaxydog/Astral/README.md

-# Astral Additions
+# Astral

-Because just plain ol' Astral wasn't enough!
+An addon mod for Astral SMP that provides tons of custom content!

+Sorry, no leaks here <3